pbklink/motif-core/etc/motif-core.api.md

     export type SequentialFieldValuesChangedEventHandler = (this: void, recordIdx: Integer, fieldIdx: Integer, fieldCount: Integer) => void;
     // (undocumented)
     export type ValueChange = TableValueSource.ValueChange;
+    // Warning: (ae-incompatible-release-tags) The symbol "ValuesChangedEventHandler" is marked as @public, but its signature references "GridRecordInvalidatedValue" which is marked as @internal
+    //
     // (undocumented)
     export type ValuesChangedEventHandler = (this: void, recordIdx: Integer, invalidatedValues: GridRecordInvalidatedValue[]) => void;
 }